Niger: Risk Assessment

 Business Climate Rating

-- Sixth largest uranium producer in the world in 2019
+- Seventh largest uranium producer globally in 2021

-- Net exporter of petroleum products and gold
+- Net exporter of gold and petroleum products

 - Investment effort in agriculture and infrastructure